eecs298/eecs298.github.io/README.md

 This README for contributors.
 The tutorials are publicly available at [https://eecs280staff.github.io/tutorials/](https://eecs280staff.github.io/tutorials/).

-EECS 280 C/C++ tools and tutorials.
+EECS 298 Python tools and tutorials.

 ## Markup source